jadenRuplal/project-4-carbid-client/README.md

 ## About

 The client is where the user interacts with the store.
-Here is where a user can bid battle other for a specific vehicle with live updates
+Here is where a user can bid battle others for a specific vehicle with live updates

 ## Wireframes